 All the best cruise ships have too many amazing specialty restaurants to check out, and Norwegian Prima is no different.
 Dining at one of these restaurants will incur an upcharge, but they are definitely worth the extra cost!
 Check out Cagney’s Steakhouse for premium cuts, jumbo crab cakes, and parmesan truffle fries.
 Head over to Le Bistro for a romantic french experience, or maybe to Los Lobos for premier Mexican cuisine with a modern twist.
 For Japanese cuisine, get a seat at a shared table at Hasuki and watch your chef shrimp, steak, chicken and fried rice right in front of you, or grab some sake and sushi at the Nama Sushi & Sashimi bar.
 Onda follows in the footsteps of its critically acclaimed sister restaurant, Scarpetta, and brings unique Italian cuisine out to sea.
 To top it all off, the new cruise ship introduces Palomar, Norwegian’s first-ever Mediterranean restaurant which serves European seafood with sophistication and elegance.

-Can’t wait to check out the Norwegian Prima?
+Can’t wait to check out the discount Norwegian Prima cruise itineraries?
 Visit Cruises.com — we can help you book the smart way!
 We give you our exclusive bonus offers and all qualifying Norwegian Cruise Line offers, plus all of the Latitude Rewards Club loyalty program benefits.
-Book online at Cruises.com or call 800-288-6006 today.
+Book online for the largest selection of cruise line deals at Cruises.com or call 800-288-6006 today.